cameron/subdomx/README.md

 # subdomx

 1. run a docker container with a name and an exposed port
-2. subdomx automatically modifies nginx config to add a subdomain by container name mapped to port
+2. subdomx modifies nginx to map a new subdomain (container name) to container port
 3. connect to container via subdomain